-IB computer science explores the breadth and depth of computers and technology related issues.
+IB computer science explores the breadth and depth of computers, logic, and technology related issues.
 Students will be expected to write programs using an object-oriented approach.
-Students will be able to trace algorithms in Java and be able to evaluate software designs and algorithms written in Java.
-Time spent on the program independent assessment is an important part of the course and will be utilized to demonstrate mastery of the programming language of the course (Java).
-The student will:
+Students will be able to trace algorithms, utilize software designs, use data structures, understand computer systems and networks, and algorithms.
+Time spent on the program internal assessment is an important part of the course and will be utilized to demonstrate mastery of the programming language of the course advanced mathematics requirement and one LOTE requirement for graduation.
+This course is only offered at Klein Oak as part of the IB